petitoff/Reset-trial-Jetbrains-Products-on-Windows/README.md

-# Reset trial Jetbrains Products on Windows
+# Reset JetBrains Trial on Windows

-This script is designed to reset the licensing and configuration files for various JetBrains IDEs on a Windows system.
-It removes specific directories and files related to licensing and configurations, and also cleans up certain registry entries.
+This script safely resets the trial state for JetBrains IDEs on Windows while preserving user configurations and settings.
+It removes only specific licensing-related files and registry entries.

 ## How it Works
-1. **Setting up the Environment:**
-    - `@echo off` is used to prevent the commands within the script from being printed to the console.
-    - `SETLOCAL` is used to ensure that any environment changes made by the script are localized to the script, and do not affect the global system environment.

-2. **Defining Target IDEs:**
-    - A list of IDE names is defined under the variable `IDE_NAMES`.

-3. **Deleting Evaluation Folders and Configuration Files:**
+1. **Administrative Check:**
-    - The script iterates through each IDE name defined in `IDE_NAMES`.
+    - The script verifies if it has administrative privileges
-    - For each IDE, it iterates through directories within the user's profile directory that match the IDE name pattern.
-    - It checks for the existence of the `eval` directory and `other.xml` file under the `config` directory of each found IDE directory.
-    - If found, it deletes the `eval` directory and `other.xml` file, which are assumed to contain licensing and configuration information respectively.

-4. **Deleting JetBrains AppData and Registry Entry:**
-    - The script checks for the existence of a JetBrains directory within the `AppData` directory.
-    - If found, it deletes the entire JetBrains directory.
+    - If not running as admin, it prompts the user to run as administrator
-    - Additionally, it deletes a specific registry entry under `HKEY_CURRENT_USER\Software\JavaSoft`.

-5. **Ending the Script:**
-    - `ENDLOCAL` is used to close the localized environment setup by `SETLOCAL`, returning the environment to its original state.
+2. **Cleaning License Data:**
+    - Removes specific licensing-related files from `%APPDATA%\JetBrains`:
+        - `PermanentUserId`
+        - `PermanentDeviceId`
+        - Trial-related key files (`*.key`)
+        - License files (`*.license`)
+        - Blacklist data (`bl`)
+        - Certificate revocation lists (`crl`)
+    - Cleans up JavaSoft registry entries

+3. **Preservation of Settings:**
+    - Maintains all user configurations, preferences, and project settings
+    - Keeps IDE customizations intact
+    - Preserves installed plugins and their settings

 ## Usage
-Run this script in a command prompt with administrative privileges to ensure it has the necessary permissions to delete files, directories, and registry entries.
+1. Save the script with a `.bat` extension
+2. Right-click the script and select "Run as administrator"
+3. Allow the script to complete its execution

+## Notes
+- User configurations and IDE settings remain untouched
+- Only licensing-related files are affected
+- Requires administrative privileges to modify registry entries
+- For proper development work, consider using licensed versions of JetBrains products

 ## Warning
-Executing this script can significantly alter the configuration of your JetBrains IDEs.
-It essentially removes local records, making the system behave as if the IDEs are being installed anew or as if system data was being restored.
-However, be aware that running this script may violate the terms of service of the JetBrains software.
-It's crucial to understand the implications of running this script and to ensure you have backups of any important data.
+This script modifies system files and registry entries related to JetBrains products.
+Always ensure you understand the implications of running such scripts and have backups of important data.
+Using JetBrains products should comply with their terms of service.